UMMS-Biocore/dolphin/docs/dolphin-ui/ngspipeline.rst

 * Description of the index
 * Whether to filter out the reads mapped to this custom index

+Please remove all spacing from the naming of sequences within your .fasta file in order for the pipeline to properly prepare quantification tables.

 You can add multiple custom sequence sets if desired.

 **Common RNAs:**